matrix-org/synapse/docs/upgrade.md

     dpkg -i matrix-synapse-py3_1.3.0+stretch1_amd64.deb
     ```

-# Upgrading to v1.84.0
+# Upgrading to v1.85.0

 ## Changes to event replication

 Synapse has changed the format of `EventContext` which impacts how events to be persisted
 are sent over replication.
-This is a forwards- and backwards-incompatible change: v1.83.0 and below workers will not be
+This is a forwards- and backwards-incompatible change: v1.84.0 and below workers will not be
-able to send events to v1.84.0 workers or main process over replication, and vice versa.
+able to send events to v1.85.0 workers or main process over replication, and vice versa.
-If the master is updated to v1.84.0 then the workers must be updated to v1.84.0 for event replication to
+If the master is updated to v1.85.0 then the workers must be updated to v1.84.0 for event replication to
 function.
 This will also require a restart of the upgraded workers.

-Once all workers are upgraded to v1.84 and restarted event replication will be able to resume.
+Once all workers are upgraded to v1.85.0 and restarted event replication will be able to resume.

+# Upgrading to v1.84.0

 ## Deprecation of `worker_replication_*` configuration settings